 Raili & Ylva

-The first book in the Raili & Ylva series, And Her Eyes Were Blue, has been translated into English and will soon be available for purchase!
+The second book in the Raili & Ylva series, A Debt To The Devil, is currently being translated into English and will be available soon.

 Lisa

-Despite her prosaic view of her involuntary single life and weight problem, Raili, the head librarian of Valludden’s main library, is impressed by the mysterious turmoil that haunts the six lakeside houses in Lövaren.
-Together with her neighbour, the oddball Olofsson, Raili begins an investigation that leads not only to Olofsson’s death, burglaries and an unpleasant realisation about the process of human decomposition, but also to her running for her life from a maniacal killer with dark powers.
+Despite her prosaic view of her involuntary single life and her weight problem, Raili, the head librarian of Valludden’s main library, is fascinated by the mysterious turmoil plaguing the six houses by the lake in Lövaren.
+Together with her neighbor, the oddball Olofsson, Raili begins an investigation that not only to Olofsson’s death, break-ins and an uncomfortable realization about the process of human decomposition, but also to her running for her life from a maniacal killer with dark powers.

-A Debt To The Devil (Gäld till djävulen, available in Swedish (book & audio), Danish (book))
+A Debt To The Devil (Gäld till djävulen, available in Swedish (book & audio), Danish (book) and soon English (book))

-Raili, who survived the hell of Lövaren with only a broken foot and six months of therapy, should have calmed down and enjoyed her quiet single life and her job as head librarian in Valludden, and she could have if Ylva hadn’t gone crazy.
-Together with her uptight colleague Solveig, Raili finds out that Ylva’s condition is linked to the dysfunctional Legho family.
-To save Ylva’s life, the three librarians must confront the Leghos on their farm in the wasteland of the fell on Christmas Eve.
-When they get stuck on the farm in a fierce snowstorm, they realize that it’s a big mistake to get involved with someone who has a debt to the devil.
+Raili, who survived the hell of Lövaren with only a broken foot and six months of therapy, wanted nothing more than to enjoy her quiet single life and her job as head librarian in Valludden, and she would have if Ylva hadn’t gone mad.
+Together with her uptight colleague Solveig, Raili discovers that Ylva’s condition is linked to the dysfunctional Legho family.
+In order to save Ylva’s life, the three librarians have to confront the Leghos on their farm in the wastelands of the fejld on Christmas Eve of all days.
+Stuck on the farm in a fierce snowstorm, they realize that getting involved with someone who is in debt to the devil is a big mistake.

 The Room (Rummet, available in Swedish (book & audio))